dovetail-genomics/AssemblyLink/docs/source/library_qc.rst

 .. code-block:: console

-   grep -wE "total_nodups|cis_1kb\+" TopoLink_1M_pairtools.stats
+   grep -wE "total_nodups|cis_1kb\+" LinkPrep_1M_pairtools.stats

-Please use the values outputted by the above command with the criteria listed in the following table to assess the quality of your TopoLink library:
+Please use the values outputted by the above command with the criteria listed in the following table to assess the quality of your AssemblyLink library:

 +--------------------------------+-----------------------------+
 | Metric                         | Recommended Passing Values  |